jacomyma/mapping-controversies/_pages/tuto-1-8.md

 # Visualize the network

 Use Gephi to produce a network map.
-We suggest the following course of actions:

 Apply the Force Atlas 2 algorithm with the default settings but two modifications:
 * Stronger gravity activated